pynbody/tangos/tutorials/custom_properties.md

 Calculating multiple properties in one class
 --------------------------------------------

-It's often optimal to calculate multiple closely-related properties in one class.
-This is straight-forward; you just add the names:
+It's often desirable to calculate multiple closely-related properties in one class.
+This is straight-forward; you just add the names and return a list or tuple of values:

 ```python
 from tangos.properties import HaloProperties